 - When a permitted/protected left turn phase is in operation and a continued crash rate of 5 or more left-turn crashes per million left-turn vehicles occur. - Sight distance limitations due to offset left turn lane or skewed intersection geometry. - The left-turn movement must cross three or more opposing through lanes. - The left-turn movement must cross two or more opposing through lanes and the posted speed limit (or 85th percentile speed if available) is 45 mph or greater.

 15.2.4 Split Phasing

-Unless otherwise directed by the City, split phasing shall be used when traditional intersection phasing would result in conflicts with simultaneous movements.
+Split phasing is sometimes used when traditional intersection phasing would result in conflicts with simultaneous movements.

 Examples include: